Thomas-Reents/InvoiceManagerApp/README.md

 ## Description

 This app allows accountants to create invoices and have them approved or rejected by a manager.
 There are three account types, Admin, Manager, and accountant, which is the default type.
 Accountants can Read, Create, Edit, and delete their own invoices.
 The manager can read all invoices and either approve or reject a given invoice.
-The admin has the power to perform all these operations.
+The admin has the power to perform all of these operations.

 Invoices have three statuses, Submitted(default), Approved, and Rejected.